tier4/nebula/docs/vendor_neutral_runtime_interface.md

 **User callbacks** (output, error, progress) are invoked outside `mutex_`.
-They may execute while `processing_mutex_` is held (since they can fire synchronously from within `process_packet()`), but all public `LiveTransportGraph` APIs are safe to call from within user callbacks without deadlocking the graph.
+They may execute while `processing_mutex_` is held (since they can fire synchronously from within `process_packet()`).
+Read-only or enqueueing operations are safe to perform inside these callbacks.
+However, **lifecycle calls** (`configure()`, `stop()`, or destroying the graph) must **not** be made from within a user
+callback: those callbacks fire on a packet-source receive thread, and stopping a source from its own receive thread causes a self-join.
+Defer lifecycle transitions to a separate thread (e.g. post to an executor or thread pool).

 ## Replay sessions